 Our Sacramento facility uses state-of-the-art laser technology devoted to hair removal.
-Over the past ten years our center has been involved in patient treatment, clinical research and the development of laser-assisted hair removal devices.
+Over the past fifteen years our center has been involved in patient treatment, clinical research and the development of laser-assisted hair removal devices.
 Our years of experience and our innovative laser systems allow us to provide treatment for all patients regardless of skin color.*

 At the present time four wavelengths of light from lasers are available for the treatment of unwanted body hair.* In essence these wavelengths target pigment granules in the hair (melanin) in an effort to damage hair follicles without scarring the skin.* Hair follicles are capable of producing hairs of various thickness and colors.
 Dark hair contains the pigment melanin which serves as the target for energy at these wavelengths, 694 nm produced by the Ruby laser, 755nm produced by the Alexandrite laser, 800nm produced by the Diode laser, and 1064nm produced by the Neodymium-YAG laser.
 The pulse laser energy is absorbed by the pigmented hair shaft and transferred to the surrounding follicle.
 The heat build-up caused by the absorption of energy by the hair itself is capable of creating follicular damage and retarding or preventing future hair production by that follicle.*

 Patients experience varying degrees of success.
 The application of these laser energies to the skin results in almost complete removal of all actively growing hairs.* The number of hairs that are removed as a result of one treatment can vary.
 Part of the difficulty in eradicating unwanted or excess hair lies in the fact that the follicle has tremendous regenerative capabilities and that these recuperative powers are highly variable from individual to individual and from one anatomic site to another.